paulbricman/secondbrain/_buffer.md

 UPDATE nn's combine mem and compute, just like the real deal, with memories P-zombie for past self
 Value of otherness transcends first person view sharing curiosity

+second brain is characterized by pragmatic inertia around start time